lichenma/ReacTicTacToe/StudyNotes.md

 ### What is React?

 React is a declartive, efficient, and flexible JavaScript library for building user interfaces.
-It lets users compost complex User Interfaces from small and isolated pieces of code called **components**.
+It lets users compose complex User Interfaces from small and isolated pieces of code called **components**.

 React has many different types of components but we will start with `React.Component` subclasses.